cs207team3/cs207-FinalProject/README.md

 ### Basic Usage:
 After checking out this repository:
-1. import relative class and functions from parser.py and chemkin.py.
+1. Import relative classes and functions from parser.py and chemkin.py.

   ```
   from parser import *
   from chemkin import *
   ```

-2. User can obtain reaction data by parsing an existing xml file using `read_data()` function or manually create reactions using the constructor in `Reaction()` class.
+2. You can obtain reaction data by parsing an properly formatted .xml file using `read_data()` function or by manually creating reactions using the constructor in the `Reaction()` class.

-3. To calculate the reaction rate of a system, a user also needs to specify the current concentration of each species and the temperature under which the reaction rate is calculated.
+3. To calculate the reaction rate of a system, you must specify the current concentration of each species and the temperature under which the reaction takes place.
+The order of the concentrations will be matched to the order of the reactants list obtained from the .xml file.

 ### Code Example:
 ```